-Another supremely well-balanced sake, Kikusui Junmai Ginjo charms sippers with a smooth and crisp finish.
+Another well-balanced sake, Kikusui Junmai Ginjo charms sippers with its smooth and crisp finish.

-Although its 55% rice-polishing ratio is shy of premium daiginjo status, it’s silky & fresh medium body could otherwise trick you.
+The 55% rice-polishing ratio is shy of the super premium daiginjo status.
+But its silky & fresh medium body could trick you.

-The flavors creep beyond the category’s normally floral-forward notes towards more citrusy ones like orange.
+The flavors creep beyond the category's normally floral-forward notes.
+The tend towards more citrusy tastes like orange.